AlignTrue/aligntrue/docs/team-mode.md

 **What it does:**

 1. Parses source format
-2. Resolves ID@version to concrete hash (Phase 3: git only, Phase 4: catalog first)
+2. Resolves ID@version to concrete hash
 3. Adds to `.aligntrue/allow.yaml`
 4. Shows resolved hash